ayaatef11/TodoList/README.md

 # TodoList
-An app that allows user to organize their tasks
+An app that allows user to organize their tasks(adding ,removing  or reviewing tasks)